jojozhuang/jojozhuang.github.io/_tutorial/angular/building-online-text-compare-tool.md

 ![image](/public/tutorials/326/textcompare.png)
 Input some text in both the original and modified text boxes, and click 'Find Difference' button.
 ![image](/public/tutorials/326/plaintext.png)
-Check the 'Inline Style', to see the text difference in inline mode.
+Check the 'Inline Style' to view the difference in inline mode.
 ![image](/public/tutorials/326/inline.png)
 Input some typescripts and set the language to 'typescript'.
 ![image](/public/tutorials/326/typescript.png)